Owner of Association Executives Group Spearheads Building Restoration

 “The restoration and addition to the building was tastefully done and added a measure of sophistication to Main Street, which is the gateway to the downtown,” said Wanda Gosa, a trustee on the board for the Village of Wales.

-“I love the fact that is backs up a nature preserve,” added Harris.
+“I love the fact that it backs up to a nature preserve,” added Harris.
 “It brings the exposure and the convenience but also beauty and the quiet, too.
-It brings those two things together with the unique, architectural environment for both our employees, who are a creative staff.
+It brings those two things together with the unique, architectural environment for our employees.
 We are a creative company and I wanted a creative environment for our employees and for our clients.”